MAPF-Competition/web_resource/faq.md

 >Yes, the organisers will review participants' implementation at the end of the competition.

-**Q: How to work in a shared git repo with multiple collaborators?**
+**Q: How to work with multiple collaborators?**
->To work as a team, it is suggested that each team create their own separate team repo and add team members there, and link the repo with your local repo through git remote.
-When it is time to submit, you can add your competition repo as a new remote, and the nominated submitter can push the changes to competition repo.
+>To work as a team, only one team member need to create a team on the website.
+The team leader can then fill in the team members' details and github usernames in the team page.
+The team leader can also give the team members access to the team's submission repository using the "Repo Manage" tab.

 **Q: My score on the leaderboard has decreased!
 Why?**